 - Press “Export Your Book”

-- Save the “Latest Export” PDF file to your computer (right-click, Save As…).
+- Click on the exported PDF file that appears to download it to your computer

 2. Choosing a “Theme”: How Your PDF Will Look

 How a Pressbooks export file looks is determined by your choice of a “Theme.”
 The Theme gives style instructions to the Pressbooks output (how chapter openings look, what fonts are used etc).
 Choosing a Theme will determine the “look and feel” of all outputs — EPUB, MOBI, PDF and web.
 To choose your theme:

 - Click on Appearance in the left sidebar menu.

 - Choose the Theme you want, and click “Activate.”